When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Point and Shoot Camera vs. DSLR!

-DSLRs and point-and-shoot cameras share multiple similarities and differences, which can be in terms of performance, size, quality, results, price, control, handling, and transport, to name a few.
+DSLRs and point-and-shoot cameras share multiple similarities and differences, including performance, size, quality, results, price, control, handling, and transport.

-When it comes to DSLRs or point-and-shoot cameras, the market offers an extensive range of gears to choose from.
+Regarding DSLRs or point-and-shoot cameras, the market offers an extensive range of gears.

 Whereas photography professionals appreciate using DSLRs for everyday work, travel photographers love carrying a point-and-shoot camera in their kit.